MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-proxy.md

     docker exec -it Ubuntu-LogCollector /bin/bash
     ```

-2. From the bash inside the container, go to the Java jre directory.
+2. From the bash inside the container, go to the Java *jre* folder.
 To avoid a version related path error, use this command:

     ```bash
     cd 'find /opt/jdk/*/jre -iname bin'
     ```

-3. Import the root certificate that you copied earlier, from the *discovery* folder into the Java keystore and define a password.
-The default password is "changeit":
+3. Import the root certificate that you copied earlier, from the *discovery* folder into the Java KeyStore and define a password.
+The default password is "changeit".
+For information about changing the password, see [How to change the Java KeyStore password](#how-to-change-the-java-keystore-password).

     ```bash
-    ./keytool --import --noprompt --trustcacerts --alias SelfSignedCert --file /var/adallom/ftp/discovery/Proxy-CA.crt --keystore ../lib/security/cacerts --storepass changeit
+    ./keytool --import --noprompt --trustcacerts --alias SelfSignedCert --file /var/adallom/ftp/discovery/Proxy-CA.crt --keystore ../lib/security/cacerts --storepass <password>
     ```

 4. Validate that the certificate was imported correctly into the CA keystore, by using the following command to search for the alias you provided during the import (*SelfSignedCert*):